-Princeton Professor Robert P. George recently drew my attention to a trivial but emblematic incident in which a flight attendant wished a passenger a “blessed” night.
+Princeton professor Robert P. George recently drew my attention to a trivial but emblematic incident in which a flight attendant wished a passenger a “blessed” night.
 Unfortunately, the recipient of these kind words was a member of America’s progressive officer class who responded with predictable outrage.
 Clara Jeffery, editor of the progressive magazine Mother Jones, was so traumatized by this verbal assault, she took to X to express her splenetic indignation at the “creeping Christian nationalism” this unwanted benediction displayed.

 She has since deleted the post and been both derided and defended online.
-While Professor George saw in the tantrum yet more evidence of progressive condescension and scorn for the working class, others have resorted to the incantatory clichés of critical theory that magically render superfluous the need for thoughtful engagement with anything outside of the acceptable progressive frame of reference.
+While Prof. George saw in the tantrum yet more evidence of progressive condescension and scorn for the working class, others have resorted to the incantatory clichés of critical theory that magically render superfluous the need for thoughtful engagement with anything outside of the acceptable progressive frame of reference.
 One simply cannot dialogue with such people because any attempt to do so is regarded as a manipulative (even if unwitting) attempt to reinforce the values of an intrinsically unjust system.
 “Shut up and listen!” is the progressive default response.

 What is fascinating is that the incident does point to a real danger to society.
 But it is not the one Jeffery identified.
 The threat is not Christian nationalism or Christian privilege.
 Rather, it is the cynicism that increasingly characterizes American culture.
 Expressive individualism places the individual with his desires at the center of life.
 It therefore contains at its core a tendency toward seeing others in instrumental terms: Will this person help or hinder my personal happiness?
 And over time that tilts toward seeing others in adversarial terms: This person is first and foremost a potential problem, an oppressor until he proves otherwise.